 Criminal informants are a large and influential part of the American criminal process.
 Every year, the government makes thousands of deals with criminal suspects and offenders in exchange for information.
 That information affects every aspect of the system, from investigations to arrests, prosecutions, and sentencing.
 These deals can lead to important law enforcement victories.
 They may also result in leniency or even freedom for thousands of informant-offenders, some of them serious criminals in their own right.
 Yet these influential decisions are largely informal, unregulated, and secretive.

 This website provides educational information about all aspects of criminal informant use, law, and policy.
 It does a number of things:

-Resources.
-SNITCHING.ORG provides resources for lawyers, journalists, law enforcement, legislators, and members of the public who want information about the law and policies associated with snitching.
+This website provides resources for lawyers, journalists, law enforcement, legislators, and members of the public who want information about the law and policies associated with snitching.
 Under LITIGATION and LEGISLATION, there are links to sample court filings, state and federal legislation, government documents, reports, and other educational information.
-SNITCHING.ORG does not provide legal advice.
+Nothing on this website should be interpreted as providing legal advice.

 Blog posts about recent news stories, legislation and prominent cases involving informants.
 It also offers ongoing news analysis, legal commentary, and cultural insights into how snitching affects the criminal system and the lives of ordinary people.
 Additional books, articles, films, and resources are listed under RESOURCES & SCHOLARSHIP.